Piero Sraffa

-Piero Sraffa (5 August 1898 – 3 September 1983) was an influential Italian economist who served as lecturer of economics at the University of Cambridge.
+Piero Sraffa FBA (5 August 1898 – 3 September 1983) was an influential Italian political economist who served as lecturer of economics at the University of Cambridge.
 His book Production of Commodities by Means of Commodities is taken as founding the neo-Ricardian school of economics.

 Early life

-Sraffa was born in Turin, Italy, to Angelo Sraffa (1865–1937) and Irma Sraffa (née Tivoli) (1873–1949), a wealthy Italian Jewish couple.
+Sraffa was born in Turin, Kingdom of Italy, to Angelo Sraffa (1865–1937) and Irma Sraffa (née Tivoli) (1873–1949), a wealthy Italian Jewish couple.
 His father was a professor in commercial law and later dean at the Bocconi University in Milan.
 Despite being raised as a practising Jew, Sraffa later became an agnostic.

+Early career

 Due to his father's activity, the young Piero followed him during his academic wanderings (University of Parma, University of Milan and University of Turin), where he met Antonio Gramsci (leader of Communist Party of Italy).
 They became close friends, partly due to their shared political views.
 Sraffa was also in contact with Filippo Turati, perhaps the most important leader of the Italian Socialist Party, whom he allegedly met and frequently visited in Rapallo, where his family had a holiday villa.
-At the age of 18, in the spring of 1917 he began military service as an officer of the Military Engineer Corps, under the command of the First Army as rear-guard.
-From the end of World War I (November 1918) until March 1920 he was a member of the Royal commission of inquiry into the violations of the right of the people committed by the enemy.
+At the age of 18, in the spring of 1917, he began military service as an officer of the Military Engineer Corps, under the command of the First Army as rear-guard.
+From the end of World War I (November 1918) until March 1920 he was a member of the Royal Commission of Inquiry into the violations of the right of the people committed by the enemy.
 The military period corresponded to the "university" one; some anecdotes tell of exams done effortlessly wearing the officer uniform.
 He graduated in November 1920 with a thesis on inflation in Italy during the period of the Great War.
 His tutor was Luigi Einaudi, one of the most important Italian economists and later a president of the Italian Republic.